VtEcostudies/SOBees_LandingPage/content/LandingPage/01-Introduction.md

     </p>
     <div class="callout-box">
       <p class="callout-text">
       This report addresses current knowledge about the conservation status of wild bees.
 The domestic Western Honey Bee is important to agriculture and the economy, but can also pose a threat to wild bees.
-Learn more about<a href="https://www.scientificamerican.com/article/the-problem-with-honey-bees/" target="blank_"><u> The Problem with Honey Bees</u></a>
+Learn more about <a href="https://www.scientificamerican.com/article/the-problem-with-honey-bees/" target="blank_"><u> The Problem with Honey Bees...</u></a>
       </p>
     </div>
   </div>